PlanSnapper

 How do knee walls affect square footage?

-Knee wall areas count as GLA only up to the point where the ceiling reaches 5 feet — not to the knee wall itself.
+Knee wall areas count as GLA only up to the point where the ceiling reaches 5 feet.
+Not to the knee wall itself.
 The room must also have at least 50% of its floor area at 7 feet or higher to qualify at all.
 Cape Cods and story-and-a-half homes almost always require careful measurement at the ceiling slope boundary, not the exterior wall.

 Read answer →